 On our 7th day together we’ll trade charming Western Europe for fascinating Northern Africa for a taste of something completely different in Morocco.
 As we explore the souks of Marrakech we’ll find snake charmers in Jemaa el Fnaa square, endless colorful stalls in the marketplace, and opulent palaces hidden in the winding pathways.
 As a feast for the senses in every way, there’s no wonder that Marrakech has been such a popular destination for both adventure-seeking and pampered travelers.

 We’ll meet at our hotel near the bank of the Douro River at 4:00pm on day 1 to start our experience together in Porto – the heart of the country’s incredible culinary and cultural scene, looking like something out of a fairy tale.
 Surrounded by the beauty of this city, we’ll be spoiled with stunning views, fabulous meals, and unique history.
-We’ll be joined by a local guide on a food-and-wine-focused walking tour as he takes us to the hidden gems for the best port and Francesinhas in town.
-We'll also take a train trip through the Douro Valley together to check out the region's beautiful scenery and stunning vineyards while still giving you plenty of time to soak in the beauty of Porto by foot or bike, or from the patio in the main square with a glass of port in hand.
+We’ll be joined by a local guide on a food-and-wine-focused walking tour as they take us to the hidden gems for the best port and Francesinhas in town.
+We'll also take a trip through the Douro Valley together to check out the region's beautiful scenery and stunning vineyards with a tour and tasting at a quaint mom and pop winery.

 It’s only a short flight over to Africa but you’ll feel a world away as we arrive to Marrakech on our 7th day.
 Donkeys pulling carts through the streets, food stalls selling colorful snacks, snake charmers entertaining passersby, all with the call to prayer in the air several times per day.
 But among the action of the souks is one oasis after another of incredible beauty, from secret gardens to ornate palaces covered in gold to indulgent hammams.
 Through all the unique contradictions on display across the city, the genuine welcoming culture of the Moroccans is impossible to ignore.
 We’ll explore much of the city together with a local guide, and we'll do a local group cooking class in a beautiful courtyard then encourage you to haggle for trinkets in the Medina, visit the YSL Museum, pamper yourself at a gorgeous hammam, or take in a cultural show in the desert on the edge of the city.

 Although it's only a quick couple of hours from the action of Marrakech, the mud-brick homes, waterfalls, and clifftop villages scattered around the Atlas Mountains can't be missed.
-We'll do some light hiking, stop for tea in a local home, visit local craft shops, and wander remote towns, all against a backdrop of the imposing mountain peaks.
-After spending the day exploring we surely deserve a stop at the incredible estate that Richard Branson has created up in the mountains - our reward for a full day of sightseeing before returning to Marrakech for our final night together.
+We'll do some moderate hiking, stop for tea and snacks in a local home, visit local craft shops, and wander the remote town of Imlil, all against a backdrop of the imposing mountain peaks.
+After spending the day exploring we surely deserve a stop at a local Kasbah - our reward for a full day of sightseeing before returning to Marrakech for our final night together.

 After countless new experiences shared together through Portugal and Morocco our group time sadly comes to an end on the 11th day here in Marrakech.
 You're welcome to book your departing flight from Marrakech for any time on this 11th day as there are no group activities planned.
 Staying later into this day or spending some extra nights here?
 It's a fabulous city with plenty to keep you busy!
 Maybe take a day trip down to the coastal town of Essaouira or take one last hammam before you go?